htm-community/simon/README.md

 # htm-simon
-"Simon" game for Raspberry Pi, reversed so user sets pattern and NuPIC replays
+"Simon" game for the Raspberry Pi Zero W, reversed so user sets pattern and NuPIC replays

 Assumes the following GPIO pin assignments: